-The Project is organized with a Project Manager (Principal Investigator) responsible for all day-to-day activities.
+The Project is organized with a Project Manager responsible for all day-to-day activities.
 The Project Manager is responsible for all administrative and technical matters and is the liaison between the Maryland Department of Natural Resources (MD DNR) and Versar.
 The Project Manager manages all subcontracts.
 He/she directs the Quality Assurance/Quality Control Program and is responsible for all reports and data produced for MD DNR.
 The Project Manager is also the point of contact for technical liaison with the U.S. EPA Chesapeake Bay Program, the Virginia Department of Environmental Quality, the Virginia Chesapeake Bay Benthic Monitoring Program, and any other external person or group, to further MD DNR objectives.

-The Project Manager functions through six Activity Managers each responsible for different aspects of the program.
-These Activity Managers are: (1) QA Manager, (2) Field Operations Chief, (3) Laboratory Manager, (4) Data Manager, (5) GIS Coordinator, and (6) Document Production Manager.
+The Project Manager functions through seven Activity Managers each responsible for different aspects of the program.
+These Activity Managers are: (1) Lead Scientist, coordinating on sampling design, data analysis, interpretation, and reporting, (2) QA Manager, (3) Field Operations Chief, (4) Laboratory Manager, (5) Data Manager, (6) GIS Coordinator, and (7) Document Production Manager.